1939 Lagonda V12 Saloon

 This car is an incredible ‘time capsule’ and it presents exceptionally well for its age.
 It is understood that the car still wears its original paint.
 The upholstery, roof lining and dress timber are also original.
 The main carpets in the car have been removed.

-After a long hibernation period the car underwent a mechanical rebuild which was completed in 2015 by a Lagonda specialist.
+After a long hibernation period the car underwent a mechanical rebuild which was completed many many, years ago by a Lagonda specialist.
+The engine was kept on an engine stand and regularly lubricated.
+It was installed in the car in 2015.
 Since then, it has been used sparingly.
 The car was used twice as a wedding car, it made an appearance at a Lagonda gathering in NSW and more recently it was shown at the Sydney Harbour Concours d’Elegance.

 This is a car that the more time you spend studying the more detail you will find.
 We love the original Motorola radio as well as the Lagonda instruments and controls.
 A nice touch is that the last registration sticker, which shows an expiry date of 4th February 1984, is still on the front windscreen!